 - Lean meat with a high inclusion of connective tissue, etc.

-Soluble fiber supplements such as psyllium are generally considered first-line treatment for chronic constipation and are preferable compared to insoluble fibers such as wheat bran.
+Soluble fiber supplements such as psyllium are considered first-line treatment for chronic constipation and preferable to insoluble fibers such as wheat bran.

-The use of laxatives in the treatment of constipation is quite a controversial issue.
-The body gets used to the use of laxatives that stimulate peristalsis in one way or another, which causes not only a decrease in the effect of medications but also to aggravation of the condition.
+The use of laxatives in treating constipation is quite a controversial issue.
+The body gets used to the use of laxatives that stimulate peristalsis in one way or another, which causes not only a decrease in the effect of medications but also aggravation of the condition.

 If laxatives are used, milk of magnesia or polyethylene glycol is recommended as first-line agents due to their low cost and safety.